 Safely operating a motor vehicle requires focusing on good driving practices.
 Avoiding distractions is a good place to start.
 Most car and truck drivers don’t understand how vulnerable motorcycle riders are in traffic and aren’t necessarily looking out for them.
 Whether it’s using a cellphone, eating, drinking, or other in-vehicle activities, drivers create many distractions for themselves.
 That means you need to be extra aware of those around you.

-While the campaign strives to increase motorcycle Safety Awareness for car and truck drivers, as a bike rider, you also need to take steps to be seen and safe.
-The first step is understanding the challenge the average driver has in seeing you in traffic.
+While the campaign strives to increase motorcycle safety awareness for car and truck drivers, as a bike rider, you should also take steps to be seen and safe.
+The first one is understanding the challenge the average driver has in seeing you in traffic.
 Those challenges include:

 You should also expect that other vehicles may violate your right-of-way.
 Start by actively scanning for hazards.
 The Motorcycle Safety Foundation’s Search-Evaluate-Execute (SEE) strategy offers these tips:

-For more tips on being seen and safe while riding your motorcycle, here’s a link to the Motorcycle Safety Foundation publication:
+Check out this Motorcycle Safety Foundation publication for more tips on being seen and safe while riding your motorcycle.

 Till next time, ride safe!

 If you’re looking for more suggestions for staying safe on the roads, check out our Safety section.

 To make sure you can see—and be seen—motorcycle light maintenance is key.
 Here’s what you should look for.

 Safe motorcycle rides start—and stop—with proper brake maintenance.
 We explain the difference between the types of brakes on bikes.